 Our Home Warranty Review Methodology

 Our team is committed to providing comprehensive and unbiased reviews to our readers.
 We aim to be transparent about our review standards and research process.
-Our research team conducted a focus group and multiple surveys, interviewed experts, and connected with home warranty providers for insights.
+To rate home warranty companies, our team conducted a focus group and multiple surveys, interviewed experts, and connected with providers for insights.
 We also analyzed thousands of customer reviews and gathered coverage data.
 Our team then applied this research to our review standards and compared home warranty companies to help you decide which provider is right for your home.

 Home Warranty Research Process